jeffchheng/brains-base/content/blog/2019-12-29-anime-of-the-decade/index.md

 This decade really flew by.
 I definitely watched a lot more in the first half than the second half of the decade.
 I should really change that because I feel like more good shows are coming out, and more people are watching them.

 I look forward to seeing what comes out in the 2020s and the trends that emerge.
-Please, for the love of God, stop all the isekai shows.
+But please, for the love of God, stop all the isekai shows.